skaluzka/cv-gen/examples/Agent_Smith/cv.md

-       Web DeVeL0Pmen7   --   Yes, everything except js ML && AI   --   Matrix with its entire environment && ecosystem VCS   --   All version control systems on the world CI/CD   --   All continuous integration, continuous delivery and continuous deployment systems on the world
+       Web DeVeL0Pmen7   --   Yes, everything except js ML && AI   --   Matrix with its entire environment && ecosystem VCS   --   All version control systems on the world CI / CD   --   All continuous integration, continuous delivery and continuous deployment systems on the world
                  CL0ud   --   All cloud platforms on the whorld VirtUaL!Zati0n   --   All virtualization technologies on the world